blankworker1/ALLOCATE/M_NODE.md

 Automatic scheduling: Node responds to real light levels rather than fixed hours.

-Physically grounded: Ties allocation directly to real-world energy input (sunlight).
+Physically grounded: Ties allocation decisions directly to real-world energy input (sunlight).

 Flexible & Scalable: Works for single-node demo or multiple nodes in different time zones/latitudes.

 Low maintenance: No need to update clocks or daylight saving manually.

-Makes the concept of energy allocation and hardware operation tangible.
+This makes the concept of energy allocation and hardware operation tangible.

 The camera feed becomes part of the “living node” story.